-Beaumont’s Oncology Clinical Residency is a 12-month post-graduate educational program for licensed physical and occupational therapists.
-This residency program in comprehensive cancer rehabilitation management will advance a physical or occupational therapist’s knowledge and skills in patient/client management with a focus on expert practice.
+Beaumont’s Oncology Clinical Residency is a 12-month post-graduate educational program for licensed physical therapists.
+This residency program in comprehensive cancer rehabilitation management will advance a physical therapist’s knowledge and skills in patient/client management with a focus on expert practice.

 Residency graduates are highly valued as specialized practitioners.
 In addition, individuals who complete the program may have the opportunity to become involved as faculty in future residencies.

-Our oncology residency for physical therapists (PT) and occupational therapists (OT) is intended to advance the clinical care of post-graduate rehabilitation professionals as it relates to patients with cancer.
+Our oncology residency for physical therapists (PT) is intended to advance the clinical care of post-graduate rehabilitation professionals as it relates to patients with cancer.

-This postgraduate clinical residency is intended to significantly advance the clinical skills, knowledge, and advocacy for PTs and OTs in the realm of cancer rehabilitation.
+This postgraduate clinical residency is intended to significantly advance the clinical skills, knowledge, and advocacy for PTs in the realm of cancer rehabilitation.

 In addition, this program is intended to prepare PTs for Specialist Certification Examination in Oncologic Physical Therapy (commonly known as board certification).
 The educational curriculum is intended to be a practical, interactive, varied learning experience in a variety of interdisciplinary settings with a number of cancer rehabilitation approaches.